oracc/oracc2/bin/nx/README.txt

  nr -- number rendering

-num data consists of a variety of types and tokens:
+num definitions consists of a variety of types and tokens:

  ns -- number systems